jundalisay/superbnetlify/content/en/research/smith/astronomy/part-03.md

 ---
-title: "The System of Flat Earth and that of Eccentric Spheres"
+title: "The Stoical System"
-heading: Part 2
+heading: Part 3
 description: "Before this system was taught in the world, the earth was regarded as a vast and irregular plain, surrounded on allsides by the ocean"
 image: /covers/astronomy.jpg
-weight: 14
+weight: 8
 # date: 2022-09-20
 ---